shlomnissan/cpplib-starter/README.md

 This template installs a namespaced target in the form `cpplib::cpplib`, where `cpplib` is the project name defined in your root `CMakeLists.txt` (e.g., `project(cpplib VERSION 0.0.1)`).
 When you rename the project, the exported target, version files, and export macro will all reflect the new name (e.g., `mylib::mylib`).

 The imported target includes:
-- Correct include paths and compile definitions
+- Correct include paths and compile definitions.
-- Linker settings for static or shared builds
+- Linker settings for static or shared builds.
-- Version metadata for compatibility validation
+- Version metadata for compatibility validation.

 > This CMake package is fully relocatable and supports consumption from both system-wide installs and local `CMAKE_PREFIX_PATH` overrides.